Sport is under attack from a range of corrupting forces, such as doping, gambling, and match fixing. These issues are threatening sport globally.

 Developed between Abertay University and INTERPOL, it covers many areas of sport fraud such as result manipulation, bribery and doping.

-In 2021 there was a 50% increase in investigations into fraud, across a variety of sports - from e-sports to football, ice hockey to horse racing.
+2021 saw a 50% increase in investigations across a variety of sports - from e-sports to football, ice hockey to horse racing.

 Abertay's Sports Forensic Research Programme is the world’s first research degree in this brand new area of knowledge.